plurpio/ametrine/readme.md

 `ametrine theme config` prints out default theme config <br>

 ## intergration with other apps
 You may want to intergrate ametrine into other apps to make changing themes easier.
 Here is an example with intergration with tofi.
-This snippet of bash will make a tofi window popup with all valid themes and let you choose one to apply.
-You may need to modify this to work with other run launchers such as rofi and dmenu. <br>
+This one-liner will make a tofi selection window with all valid themes and lets you choose one to apply.
+You can modify this to work with other run launchers such as rofi and dmenu. <br>
 `ametrine change $(ametrine theme ls | tofi --prompt "What theme do you want?")`

 ## development